COVID Plan- July 7, 2022 Update

 We’re already meeting the Indiana State Department of Health’s recommended environmental steps to reduce indoor COVID transmission through humidity, air-conditioning, air filters, etc.

-As we were able to be open every day for the 2020-2021 school year, we do not anticipate needing to close schools due to COVID.
+As we were able to be open every day in past school years and do not anticipate needing to close schools due to COVID.
 If we were to have significant absenteeism or COVID spread, we would follow our absenteeism policies and any direction from state or local health departments.
 This could include moving a classroom(s), school, or schools to online learning for a period of time.

 Anyone experiencing any symptoms of illness may be excluded from school buildings and events.

 If your child is ill, teachers will provide missed school work per our normal procedures.

 Noblesville Schools will observe the 100-degree temperature as the fever threshold for illness.
 Please contact the school nurse with concerns or questions about your student’s current health symptoms.